 Take in a panorama view from the Blue-Sky Hotel & Tower's 23rd-floor sky bar with a $2 beer, and you'll wonder why you hadn't considered Mongolia before.

-In addition to the low-priced food and drink options, Mongolia also displays distinctive Buddhist monasteries, breathtaking mountains, untouched remote beauty, scenic hiking, and tons of impressive statues such as the epic 131-foot-tall Genghis Khan Equestrian statue.
+In addition to the low-priced food and drink options, Mongolia also features distinctive Buddhist monasteries, breathtaking mountains, untouched remote beauty, scenic hiking, and many impressive statues, such as the epic 131-foot-tall Genghis Khan Equestrian statue.

 For an authentic experience, book a night in a ger (think a large, tent-like structure) with a traditional nomadic family.

-I can promise you it’ll be an experience you never forget or regret.
+I promise you it'll be an experience you never forget or regret.
+Mongolia is an exciting and affordable destination for those willing to undertake the journey.

 Related: Hiking in Mongolia - An Epic 8-Day Adventure